- How much is a 1960 Gibson Les Paul Custom worth?

-No. After selling over 70 vintage pieces, no customer has ever asked to return a piece.
+Not one.
+After selling over 200 vintage pieces, no customer has ever asked to return a piece.

 Where did you buy the guitars?

-The majority of the guitars were imported from private vintage collectors in the US, Japan and Europe.
-Through the normal course of events, wome were purchased by myself through music shops in Australia.
+The majority of the guitars were imported from private vintage collectors in Australia, the US, Japan and Europe.

 Yes.
-Layby of instruments involves a minimum 50% deposit with up to 90 days following to pay the remainder.
-After 90 days, if the instrument is not purchased outright as per the layby agreement, an initial $300 holding fee is retained and the remainder of all monies received is returned to the purchaser.
+Layby of instruments involves a minimum 50% deposit with up to 60 days following to pay the remainder.
+After 60 days, if the instrument is not purchased outright as per the layby agreement, a default fee of 20% of the value of the product sale price as written in the invoice is retained and the remainder of all monies received is returned to the purchaser.

 Do you charge GST?

-No. At present, we are not registered for GST.
-Sales within Australia of our own stock are exclusive of GST.
+Sales within Australia of our own stock include GST.
 Exports of instruments outside of Australia are exclusive of GST.
 Consigned guitars are exclusive of GST.